 Problem 1.
 Use any of the methods discussed in class (unfolding recurrences, recursion trees, master theorem, guess and check etc.) to solve each of the following recurrences.
-Give as tight a Big Oh bound as possible.
+Give as tight a Big Oh bound as possible: in other words, give a big $\Theta$ bound.
+In all cases, assume that T(1) = 1.
 You must justify (at a high level) your answer in each case-e.g., if using the recursion-tree method, draw the first few levels of the tree and describe which of the three categories does the recurrence lie in, and why that leads to the time bound.
 You do not need to verify by induction (unless you are using the guess and check method in which case you do need a proof).
-You may use a package to draw figures or attach a photo/scan of a neatly hand-drawn figure.
+You may use a latex to draw figures (as done below), or attach a photo/scan of a neatly hand-drawn figure.
 The first part is solved to guide your approach.